Having ideas for your mentoring program that you can experiment with and keep the experience fresh for employees is vital.

 1. Mentees shadow their mentor

 Job shadowing in workplace mentorships is a valuable opportunity for mentees to learn from experienced employees.
 By following their mentor around for a day, mentees gain insight into the company, senior positions, and responsibilities and set career goals.
 This process also works in reverse, with mentors shadowing mentees to understand their world.
+Deloitte found that companies who prioritize a learning culture between employees have 30-50% higher engagement and retention rates than companies who forgo this practice.

 2. Attend a conference together